wolfien666/smutscrape/README.md

 # Smutscrape: Just a Scraper for Smut, Folks! 🍆💦

 A Python-based tool to scrape and download adult content from various websites straight to your preferred data store.
-Whether it’s videos, tags, or search results, `smutscrape` has you covered—discreetly and efficiently. 😈
+Whether it’s videos, tags, or search results, `smutscrape` has you covered—discreetly and efficiently.
+Supports multiple download methods and advanced scraping with Selenium for tricky sites. 😈

 ---

 ## Requirements 🧰
 - Python 3.10+ 🐍
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) for video downloads
+- [wget](https://www.gnu.org/software/wget/) or [curl](https://curl.se/) for alternative downloads
+- [ffmpeg](https://ffmpeg.org/) for M3U8 stream downloads
-- Optional: [Selenium](https://pypi.org/project/selenium/) + Chromedriver for JS-heavy sites (e.g., Motherless) 🧑🏼‍💻
+- Optional: [Selenium](https://pypi.org/project/selenium/) + [Chromedriver](https://chromedriver.chromium.org/) for JS-heavy sites, iframe piercing, and M3U8 URL extraction 🧑🏼‍💻
 - Optional: Conda for environment management 🐼

 All Python dependencies are in `requirements.txt`.